 In addition to the benefits of fast shipping, Amazon FBA gives your brand more credibility and exposure than it would otherwise, especially since using FBA qualifies your products for Amazon Prime.

 Examples of Best-Selling Private Labels on Amazon

 Private label products are often seen as an opportunity for retailers to offer their customers unique products or to fill gaps in their product lineup.
 However, not all private-label products are created equal.
 Some private-label products are best sellers on Amazon, while others languish on the shelves.
 So, what are the best-selling private-label products on Amazon?

 Coffee is one of the best-selling private-label products on Amazon.
 Private-label coffee is often seen as a more premium product than national brands and can be priced with a much higher profit margin.
 In addition, retailers who offer private label coffee often source their beans from top-notch suppliers and roast them to perfection, resulting in a delicious cup of coffee that coffee lovers can’t resist.

 Another top-selling private label product on Amazon is supplements.
 Private label supplements are easy for retailers to enter the market without developing their own formulas or striving to stand out from the competition.
 Private label supplements are also generally less expensive than branded supplements, making them a budget-friendly option for consumers.
 In addition, supplements of high quality and well-formulated can be highly successful on Amazon.

 Private labeling on Amazon is a low-risk, low-competition, and very profitable business model for those who want to start a sustainable eCommerce business.
+Hope this has answered your question about is amazon private label profitable.
 Private labels offer unique branding and acquire way better customer satisfaction than retail arbitrage, wholesale, and dropshipping.